Picovoice/picovoice-arduino-en/README.md

 }
 ```

-## Create Custom Wake Words & Contexts
+## Create Custom Models

 1. Compile and upload the `Picovoice_EN/GetUUID` sketch from the `File -> Examples` menu.
 Copy the UUID of the board printed at the beginning of the session to the serial monitor.
 2. Go to [Picovoice Console](https://console.picovoice.ai/) to create models for [Porcupine wake word engine](https://picovoice.ai/docs/quick-start/console-porcupine/) and [Rhino Speech-to-Intent engine](https://picovoice.ai/docs/quick-start/console-rhino/).
-3. Select `Arm Cortex M` as the platform when training the model, and Select `Arduino Nano 33 BLE Sense` as the board type and provide the UUID of the chipset on the board.
+3. Select `Arm Cortex M` as the platform when training the model.
+4. Select your board type (`Arduino Nano 33 BLE Sense` or `Arduino Portenta H7`) and provide the UUID of the chipset on the board.
-4. Click the train button.

 The model is now being trained.
 You will be able to download it within a few hours.

-### Import Custom Wake Words & Contexts
+## Import the Custom Models

 1. Download your custom voice model(s) from [Picovoice Console](https://console.picovoice.ai/).
 2. Decompress the zip file.
-The model file is either `.ppn` for Porcupine wake word or `.rhn` for Rhino context.
+The model file is either `.ppn` for Porcupine wake word or `.rhn` for Rhino Speech-to-Intent.
+Both zip archives also contain a `.h` header file containing the `C` array version of the binary model.
-3. Use [binary_to_c_array.py](https://github.com/Picovoice/picovoice-arduino-en/blob/master/extras/binary_to_c_array.py) to convert your binary models to C array format utilizing the following command: `python3 binary_to_c_array.py --binary_file_path input_binary_model --array_file_path output_c_array.txt`
-4. Copy the content of `output_c_array.txt` and update the `keyword_array` and `context_array` values.
+3. Copy the contents of the arrays inside the `.h` header files and update the `KEYWORD_ARRAY` (Porcupine) and `CONTEXT_ARRAY` (Rhino) values in `params.h`.